Sam Carelse is a Brighton-based jazz vocalist.

-In the last two years alone, she has performed close to 300 shows, in venues such as The Grand, Brighton Pavilion and Brighton Dome, and at some of the UK’s most prestigious festivals including Love Supreme Jazz Festival and Brighton Fringe.
-As well as fronting her own bands such as the popular gypsy swing group Amuse Manouche, her professionalism, musicality and versatility means she is a go-to vocalist for many bands of all sizes and styles, including the Soultastics, Brighton Mafia Big Band and Les Paul Big Band.
+Sam has performed hundreds of shows, in venues such as The Grand, Brighton Pavilion and Brighton Dome, and at some of the UK’s most prestigious festivals including Love Supreme Jazz Festival and Brighton Fringe.
+As well as fronting her own bands such as the popular gypsy swing group Amuse Manouche, her professionalism, musicality and versatility means she is a go-to vocalist for many bands of all sizes and styles, including The Soultastics, Sour Cherries, Brighton Mafia Big Band and Les Paul Big Band.

 Sam’s discipline, drive and enthusiasm combined with her technical knowledge has earned her the respect of her peers.
 She credits much of her sound to time spent listening to the greats, drawing particular inspiration from Anita O’Day, Ella Fitzgerald, Sarah Vaughan and Annie Ross.
 In addition, her understanding of harmony comes from her abilities as a pianist, which she continues to study in her spare time.